mapninja/Earthsys144/week06/02_TURN_IN_sampling_and_interpolation_with_qgis.md

 ![](images/20250427_182705_image.png)

-## Part 4: Stratified Random Sampling and Spline Interpolation
+## Part 4: Stratified Random Sampling and Radial Basis Function (RBF) Interpolation

+> **Important update:** The older SAGA **Multi-level B-spline** tool is discontinued in the QGIS/SAGA workflow used by this lab.
+It has been replaced here with the **Whitebox Tools Radial Basis Function (RBF) Interpolation** tool.
+Some screenshots below will still show the older spline method until they are refreshed, but the instructions and tool guidance in this section now refer to the Whitebox RBF tool.

 In this part, you will implement a more sophisticated sampling strategy: stratified random sampling.
 Instead of sampling uniformly across the landscape, you will **increase sampling density in steep areas** where terrain variation is greatest.
-You will then use Spline interpolation, which creates a smooth surface that may not pass exactly through all sample points but produces continuous curvature.
+You will then use **Radial Basis Function (RBF) interpolation**, which creates a smooth surface with continuous curvature.

 > **Concept note:** Stratified sampling is useful when different parts of your study area have different importance or variability.
 By stratifying on slope, you sample more densely where terrain is complex and less densely where it is simple.
 This is more efficient than uniform sampling for capturing important variation.